Sigmund Freud - Life and Work | Dictionary

 Herbert Silberer (1882-1922)

-Viennese psychoanalyst, member of the Viennese Association since 1910, known for his works about symbolism and the symbolism of alchemy.
+Viennese Association since 1910, known for his works about symbolism and the symbolism of alchemy.
 He committed suicide.
 His contribution is: Report Regarding a Method that Allows Provoking and Observing Certain Manifestations of Symbolical Hallucination, Jahrbuch, I, 2-1909.
-40 years later, Jung writes: "The merit belongs to H. S., what a pity, he died prematurely, before he discovered, the first one, the secret sources that lead from alchemy to the psychology of unconscious".
+40 years later, Jung writes: "The merit belongs to H. S., what a pity he died prematurely, after he discovered, the first one, the secret sources that lead from alchemy to the psychology of unconscious".
 G.W.
 14-II, par.
 447.

 Heymann Steinthal (1823-1899)

-German philologist and philosopher, often quoted by Jung in his work Psychology of the Unconscious .
-Steinthal was the publisher of Zeitschrift fur Volkerpsychologie und Sprachwissenschaft (The Magazine of Psychology of Nations and Linguistics).
+Jung in his work Psychology of the Unconscious.
+Steinthal was the publisher of Zeitschrift fur Volkerpsychologie und Sprachwissenschaft ( The Magazine of Psychology of Nations and Linguistics).

 Jean-Martin Charcot (1825-1893)

 French neurologist, chief-physician at Salpetriere, known for his works about hysteria and hypnosis, he had a decisive influence upon Freud.
 The latest one studied with Charcot between 1885-1886, translated his lectures' textbook into German (Neue Vorlesungen uber die Krnakheiten des Nervensystems, insbesondere uber Hysterie, Vienna, 1886, which are the translation of Lecons du mardi a la Salpetriere, Paris, 1889-1892) and gave his first name to his eldest son.
+(See also

 Josef Breuer (1842-1925)

-Austrian physician and physiologist, he represents, together with Freud, the author of the Studies On Hysteria , Vienna, 1895.
-But he remains in the history of psychoanalysis due to his psychotherapeutical experiences with Anna O., which will be continued by Freud, who will pave the way for his revolutionary discoveries in psychoanalysis.
+Studies On Hysteria, Vienna, 1895.
+But he remains in the history of psychoanalysis due to his psychotherapeutical experiences with Anna O., which will be continued by Freud, which will pave the way for his revolutionary discoveries in psychoanalysis.

 Joseph Dejerine (1849-1917)